digao-dalpiaz/Crosswords/README.md

 - ~~Allow server change settings while waiting players~~
 - ~~Implement end of game~~
 - Logic to check if inserted letters is according with game rules
+- Better way to show that it's your turn?